 DRP Program: Request for Nominations

-- This award recognizes outstanding research and/or creative activity of eligible Florida State University currently at the rank of full Professor.
+- This award recognizes outstanding research and/or creative activity of eligible Florida State University faculty currently at the rank of full Professor.

 - Recipients receive a one-time award of $10,000, less applicable taxes, by direct deposit.